nodrogluap/tamor/config/README.md

+*NOTA BENE!!!
+When running snakemake for the first time with this repository, it may take many hours, as it will download both all the software environment needed to run [PCGR](https://sigven.github.io/pcgr/) mutation impact reports, and all the large public resource files needed for the same (by automatically running ``workflow/scripts/download_resources.py``)*

 # Configuring Tamor to Analyze Your Cancer Cases

 Cases are organized into logical units: Projects (a.k.a. cohorts), that have Subjects (a.k.a. patients) that have Samples (e.g. biopsy or blood).